 (4) For the purposes of regulations 34 and 35 contributions under subclause (3) are taken to be member contributions.

-21. Increased Employer contributions
+21. Employer contributions under r.
+29, calculation of; contributions by Crown under r.
+31

 (1) While a person is a Part 6 Member the amount of the contributions payable under regulation 29 by the person’s Employer is to be calculated as if M in the formula in regulation 29(3) was the Member’s member contribution rate plus the rate selected by the Member under clause 20.